 Above all, have fun!

-My kids loved playing in the fog (although it can get a bit thick so I didn’t let them play in it for too long), and I fell in love with the dramatic light that it captured, so we all made some sweet memories together!
+My kids love playing in the fog (although it can get a bit thick so I don’t let them play in it for too long).
+Since I’m in love with the dramatic light rays that it captures, we all make some sweet memories doing this together!